rolling stones all down the line 1972Can You Hear the Music?

 *Data taken from Martin Elliott’s book THE ROLLING STONES COMPLETE RECORDING SESSIONS 1962-2012

-The Stones first recorded an acoustic version of this song in 1969.
-They recorded it electric in 1971, and it was the first song completed for the Exile on Main St. sessions.
-Engineer Andy Johns told Goldmine in 2010: “It was the first one that was finished cause we’d be working for months and months.
+The Rolling Stones initially recorded an acoustic version of this track in 1969.
+Later, in 1971, they revisited the song with an electric arrangement, making it the first track completed during the Exile on Main St. sessions.
+Reflecting on the process, engineer Andy Johns shared insights with Goldmine magazine in a 2010 interview: “It was the first one that was finished cause we’d be working for months and months.
 Mick got very enamored.
 ‘It’s finished!
 It’s going to be the single!’
 I thought, ‘This isn’t really a single, you know.’
 I remember going out and talking to him and he was playing the piano.
 ‘Mick, this isn’t a single.
-It doesn’t compare to “Jumpin’ Jack Flash” or “Street Fighting Man.”
+It doesn’t compare to Jumpin’ Jack Flash or Street Fighting Man.
 ‘Come on, man.’
 He went, ‘Really?
 Do you think so?’
 I thought, ‘My God.
-He’s actually listening to me.’ (laughs)…
+He’s actually listening to me.’ (laughs)...

 …And then, I was having a struggle with the mix I thought was gonna be it.
 Ahmet Ertegun then barged in with a bunch of hookers and ruined the one mix.
 He stood right in front of the left speaker with two birds on each arm (laughs).I told Mick, ‘I can’t hear it here.
 If I could hear it on the radio that would be nice.’
 It was just a fantasy.
 ‘Oh, we can do that.’
-‘Stew (piano player Ian Stewart), go to the nearest FM radio station with the tape and say we’d like to hear it over the radio.
+‘Stu (piano player Ian Stewart), go to the nearest FM radio station with the tape and say we’d like to hear it over the radio.
 And we’ll get a limo and Andy can listen to it in the car.’
-I went, ‘Bloody hell…Well, it’s the Stones….
+I went, ‘Bloody hell…Well, it’s the Stones…

 ..OK.’So sure enough, we’re touring down Sunset Strip and Keith is in one seat, and I’m in the back where the speakers are with Mick, and Charlie is in there, too.
 Just because he was bored (laughs).
 And Mick’s got the radio on and the DJ comes on the air, ‘We’re so lucky tonight.
 We’re the first people to play the new Stones’ record.’
 And it came on the radio and the speakers in this car were kind of shot.
 I still couldn’t tell.
 And it finishes…